calnet-oss/bidms-docker-samba/README.md

 ## Directory Persistence

-Docker will mount the host directory specified in `HOST_SAMBA_DIRECTORY` from `config.env` within the container as `/var/lib/samba` and this is how the directory is persisted across container runs.
+The container runtime will mount the host directory specified in `HOST_SAMBA_DIRECTORY` from `config.env` within the container as `/var/lib/samba` and this is how the directory is persisted across container runs.

 As mentioned in the build image step, the `buildImage.sh` script will initialize an empty directory as long as the `HOST_SAMBA_DIRECTORY`